 A small detour to the local village of Namadguti for the Khahkha Fortress.

 Friday 25th September – Ishkashim – Khorog

 Another day of driving along the Wakhan Corridor.

-Arrival in Khorog where we’ll go to see the Soviet era fort.
-Khorog used to be of very strategic importance to the USSR and today it’s one of the poorest areas of Tajikistan.
-The town is famous for the world’s second highest botanical gardens at 3900m.
+Arrival in Khorog.
+A city that used to be of very strategic importance to the USSR and today it’s one of the poorest areas of Tajikistan.
+The town is famous for the world’s second-highest botanical gardens at 3900m.

 Overnight in Khorog

 Drive to Kalaikhumb, a very conservative area where we’ll see traditional small villages.

 Watch local life in Afghanistan across the Pianj river, where we’ll see the stark contrast between life in the two countries

 Overnight in Kalaikhumb

 As we near the end of the Pamir Highway we pay a quick visit to the Hulbuk Fortress before we head down to Dushanbe